SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Although Singapore’s large city parks are highly popular with physically active residents, the notion still prevails, in particular among some local policymakers, that the residents regularly enjoy their leisurely stroll in parks while looking enthusiastically at trees, plants and birds.
 This view seems inaccurate.
 Rather, most large parks in Singapore would display a disturbing image of emptiness, if it weren’t for the cyclists and joggers who appreciate their pleasant escapes from the concrete landscape.

 In order to stimulate new thinking into how to make the city parks even more appealing to sporty Singapore residents and to further develop its emerging urban sporting culture, a couple of suggestions should therefore be made here.
-To begin with, some of the existing parks could undertake some structural rather than just cosmetic changes.
+To begin with, some of the existing parks would benefit from structural changes.
 To attract more sporty visitors, a variety of small-sized outdoor sporting grounds could, for instance, be incorporated into the present park landscape (this concept should be limited to selected parks, however).
 By applying the aspects of multifunctionality, centralisation, compactness and diversification, the prime areas within such selected parks could be transformed into ‘Sporting City Parks’.
 This would potentially lead to a far livelier park atmosphere and to a changing nature of the city parks’ sporting lifestyle.
 For this to happen, the current conservation-centric park land-use regulations would need to be re-evaluated and modified.

 The West Coast Park is the only public park along the city’s lengthy south-western coast.
 This 2.5km long park is sandwiched between the world’s second-biggest port and a large industrial zone, and it offers a rather uninspiring view on the man-made Jurong Island industrial park complex.